 Damages You May Recover After a New Orleans Car Accident

-Every case is different, so it is impossible to estimate the specific damages that you may be able to recover after your car accident.
-However, some types of recoverable damages that victims recover in car accident cases include:
+Every case is different, so you can’t get an estimate of what your case may be worth until a car accident attorney in New Orleans, LA, has examined your evidence.
+However, some types of recoverable damages that victims may recover in car accident cases include:

-- Future wages if you have lost your ability to work
+- Future wages if you can no longer work

 - Pain and suffering